 If in the Sub-Investment Manager’s opinion issues of concern remain unaddressed by a company’s leadership after a process of engagement conducted over a reasonable period of time, then the Sub-Investment Manager may consider an escalation.
 Depending on the asset in question, this could include voting their equity proxies in accordance with their views, filing or co-filing a shareholder resolution, or divesting, where applicable.

-For additional detail, please see the Investment Managers’ ESG Engagement Policy.
+For additional detail, please see the Sub-Investment Managers’ ESG Engagement Policy.

 1Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability‐related disclosures in the financial services sector